-Members enrolled in the optional supplemental dental PPO plan have a monthly plan Premium and are entitled to a refund for any overpayments of plan Premiums made during the course of the year or at the time of disenrollment.
-Overpayments of optional supplemental dental PPO plan Premiums will be refunded upon request or disenrollment.
+Members enrolled in the optional supplemental dental HMO or PPO plan have a monthly plan Premium and are entitled to a refund for any overpayments of plan Premiums made during the course of the year or at the time of disenrollment.
+Overpayments of optional supplemental dental HMO or PPO plan Premiums will be refunded upon request or disenrollment.
 We will refund any overpayments within 30 business days of notification.

-Optional supplemental Dental PPO benefits chart (what is covered and what you pay)
+Optional supplemental Dental HMO and PPO benefits chart (what is covered and what you pay)

-The following Summary of Benefits Chart shows specific dental procedures covered by the optional supplemental dental PPO plans and what you will pay for those procedures.
+The following Summary of Benefits Chart shows specific dental procedures covered by the optional supplemental dental HMO and PPO plans and what you will pay for those procedures.
 The services listed are covered benefits when provided by a licensed dentist and when necessary and customary as determined by the standards of generally accepted dental practice.
-As a Member of the optional supplemental dental PPO plan, you can go directly to a dental specialist without a referral.
+Additionally, specific to the optional supplemental dental HMO plan, referral to a dental specialist is limited to only those procedures that cannot be performed by a contracted general dentist as determined by the Dental Director prior to service.
+As a Member of the optional supplemental dental specialist without a referral.